Planning your holiday packing list

 Tips for advance holiday packing

 Scared you’ll forget to pack essential holiday items?
 Start planning your packing list a few weeks in advance and you’ve got more time to cover all bases.
 Holiday Extras is a great place to start: in addition to general packing tips, their holiday checklist has a comprehensive list of what to do up to three weeks before you travel.
-There’s some valuable reminders here, including checking that your EHIC (European Health Insurance Card) and travel insurance is up to date, applying for a visa if necessary, ordering travel money and making an appointment with your doctor for essential travel vaccinations.
+There are some valuable reminders here, including checking that your EHIC (European Health Insurance Card) and travel insurance is up to date, applying for a visa if necessary, ordering travel money and making an appointment with your doctor for essential travel vaccinations.

 For advice on luggage, the Telegraph’s 50 top packing tips are indispensable.
 There’s an extensive section here on buying the right luggage, so make sure you read this article if you’re hoping to invest in a new suitcase.
 You’ll also find some great advice in there on how to pack your belongings and maximise luggage space.